 This is another vector-based drawing tool you can download or use online for free.
 It has an extremely clean interface, with the layer stack listed on the left, your artboard seated in the center, and the settings for the objects you select on the artboard appearing on the right.
 The toolset appears minimalist at first until you click on the More Shapes button on the toolbar to reveal 28 other designs.

 At its heart, Vectr is great for creating business cards, typographic logos, posters, and other designs that don’t involve lots of detail.
-It’s backed by built-in lessons covering gradients, using paths, layers, filters, and importing images.
+It’s backed by built-in lessons covering gradients, using paths, filters, and uploading images.
 You can also find tutorials that will help you do things like re-create Google’s Android icon, designing a YouTube channel background image, making the Superman and Batman logos, and more.
 All designs can be exported, printed, and shared on Facebook and/or Twitter.